 The criminal record may assist in proving the victim had a violent disposition to carry a weapon in altercation increasing the likelihood that the victim reached for a gun at the time of being shot.

-Character of Victim Relating to Self-Defence ("Scopeletti" Evidence)
+Character of Victim Relating to Self-Defence ("Scopelliti" Evidence)

 Where self-defence is raised, the accused may elicit evidence of the victim's tendency of being an aggressor and to establish an attack upon the accused by the victim.
-This is known as Scopeletti evidence.
-Scopeletti evidence must be of "sufficiently probative value for the purpose for which it is tendered to justify its admission".
+This is known as Scopelliti evidence.
+Scopelliti evidence must be of "sufficiently probative value for the purpose for which it is tendered to justify its admission."

-The admission of scopeletti evidence is at the discretion of the trial judge.
+The admission of Scopelliti evidence is at the discretion of the trial judge.

 Relevancy is the only limit on prior misconduct of a deceased in where self-defence has been raised.
 Similarly, evidence of a third-party's tendency for violence is admissible where it is probative to a trial issue.

 Scopelliti evidence of aggression or violence will include evidence of intimidation.

 The accused is generally permitted to introduce evidence of the deceased's victim's prior record as well as transcripts of a related proceedings to establish a propensity for violence.